 You also want to clean up your prose.
 The writing itself should be easy to read, clear, and error-free.
 If you’re a newer writer, consider reading a book on the craft of writing.
 They’re full of good advice you can use to improve each line.

-Once you’ve polished your book into a draft that makes you proud, it’s time to bring other people on board.
+Once you’ve polished your nonfiction writing into a draft that makes you proud, it’s time to bring other people on board.
 Ask friends and writing groups (if you have one) for feedback.
 They’ll help you see problems of clarity and communication.

 If they’re within your budget, Palmetto’s professional editing services can take your book to the next level.
 Get the expert insight of people who work with books for a living.